cj-mills/christianjmills/_posts/2021-10-6-OpenVINO-Object-Detection-for-Unity-Tutorial-3.md

 At last, we can test our project.
 Double-click the executable to run it.
 Remember that the first time the application launches will be slow as the cache files are generated.

-# Conclusion
+# Next Steps

 We now have a general workflow for implementing real-time object detection with the OpenVINO™ Toolkit inside the Unity game engine.
-The performance improvements from using OpenVINO™ make the larger variants of the YOLOX model usable without high-end GPUs.
-The XMX engines in upcoming ARC GPUs will make it possible to run these models without taking away compute resources from the main application.

-# Next Steps

 As mentioned previously, these models can be trained for a wide variety of applications.
-They can even be combined with other models to add new capabilities like[ ](https://blog.roboflow.com/zero-shot-object-tracking/)[tracking](https://blog.roboflow.com/zero-shot-object-tracking/) unique objects across multiple frames.
+They can even be combined with other models to add new capabilities like [tracking](https://blog.roboflow.com/zero-shot-object-tracking/) unique objects across multiple frames.

 Instructions for training these models on custom datasets can be found in the[ official documentation](https://yolox.readthedocs.io/en/latest/train_custom_data.html).
 Alternatively, online services like[ ](https://blog.roboflow.com/how-to-train-yolox-on-a-custom-dataset/)[roboflow](https://blog.roboflow.com/how-to-train-yolox-on-a-custom-dataset/) can make training more convenient.
 Trained models need to be converted from PyTorch to ONNX ([instructions](https://github.com/Megvii-BaseDetection/YOLOX/tree/main/demo/ONNXRuntime)), before being converted to OpenVINO ([instructions](https://github.com/Megvii-BaseDetection/YOLOX/tree/main/demo/OpenVINO/cpp)).

-Project Resources:
+**Project Resources:**

 [GitHub Repository](https://github.com/cj-mills/Unity-OpenVINO-YOLOX)